A full setup example is available below.

 You can also use these alternative environment variable formats:How It Works

-- Initializes Tracing: Configures OpenTelemetry with the appropriate exporter
+- Initializes tracing: Configures OpenTelemetry with the appropriate exporter

-- Instruments Code: Automatically wraps key functions with tracing decorators
+- Instruments code: Automatically wraps key functions with tracing decorators

-- Captures Context: Associates traces with conversation IDs for session grouping
+- Captures context: Associates traces with conversation IDs for session grouping

-- Exports Spans: Sends trace data to your configured backend
+- Exports spans: Sends trace data to your configured backend

 What Gets Traced

-The SDK automatically instruments these components:agent.step- Each iteration of the agent’s execution loop- Tool Executions - Individual tool calls with input/output capture
+The SDK automatically instruments these components:agent.step- Each iteration of the agent’s execution loop- Tool executions - Individual tool calls with input/output capture

-- LLM Calls - API requests to language models via LiteLLM
+- LLM calls - API requests to language models via LiteLLM

-- Conversation Lifecycle - Message sending, conversation runs, and title generation
+- Conversation lifecycle - Message sending, conversation runs, and title generation

-- Browser Sessions - When using browser-use, captures session replays (Laminar only)
+- Browser sessions - When using browser-use, captures session replays (Laminar only)

 Trace Hierarchy

-Traces are organized hierarchically:Configuration Reference
+Traces are organized hierarchically:conversation

 Environment Variables